Muskogee County Board of Commissioners — Agenda

 Consider:

+• Agreement between the Muskogee City County E911 Trust Authority and Braggs Volunteer Fire Dept.

+• Agreement between the Muskogee City County E911 Trust Authority and Warner Volunteer Fire Dept.

-• Agreement between Muskogee City County 911 Trust Authority and Wainwright Fire Department.
+• Agreement between the Muskogee City County E911 Trust Authority and Buckhorn Volunteer Fire Dept.

+• Rescinding the Resolution for the sale and purchase of a 2008 GMC Fire truck and all accessories and/or equipment, VIN 1GDP71B88F409962, from Porum Fire Department to Oktaha Fire Department in the amount of $59,843.30, which was approved at the 3/9/20 Commissioner’s meeting.

-• Resolution to approve the sale of a 2008 GMC Fire Truck from Porum Fire Dept. to Oktaha Fire Dept., in the amount of $59,843.30.
+• Resolution for the sale and purchase of a 2008 GMC Fire truck and all accessories and/or equipment, VIN GDP71B88F409962, from Porum Fire Department to Oktaha Fire Department in the amount of $50,000.

+• Rescinding the Lease Purchase Agreement with Armstrong Bank for the purchase of a 2008 GMC Fire Truck, by Oktaha Fire Dept., which was approved at the 3/9/20 Commissioner’s meeting.

-• Lease Purchase Documents between Oktaha Fire Dept. and Armstrong Bank for the purchase of a 2008 GMC Fire Truck.
+• Lease Purchase Agreement with Armstrong Bank for the purchase of a 2008 GMC Fire Truck, in the amount of $50,000.00, by Oktaha Fire Dept.

-• Turner & Associates, PLC as Budget Maker for Muskogee County Fiscal Year 2021.
+• Use of 105 money to overlay West 61st Street South, South 1st Street West, and South 2nd Street West, in the amount of $75,000.

 Commented